Areas of Practice

 With effective and informed treatment, the vast majority of women who develop a PMAD will recover.
 I will work with you to develop a treatment plan which may include weekly therapy, referral to a reproductive psychiatrist for medication, and/or collaboration with providers that offer alternative therapies such as acupuncture or massage.
 I will also coordinate with OBs, midwives, and doulas to ensure a collaborative and comprehensive approach.
 To best meet the needs of pregnant and postpartum women, I offer phone and Skype session as needed.
 Babies are also welcome to join you in session, although you may find it helpful to have therapy remain a space just for you.
 In addition to individual therapy, I offer groups for pregnant and postpartum women and provide training and consultative services to other professionals on the diagnosis and treatment of PMADS.
 I also write a weekly blog on perinatal mental wellness called Maternity Matters and contribute frequently to other blogs and publications.

 I have completed specialized training at the Postpartum Stress Center in the treatment of perinatal mood disorders.
 I have also completed Postpartum Support International's Certificate Training in Perinatal Mood and Anxiety Disorders.
 I am a member of the DMV Resource Guide which provides a comprehensive vetted list of practitioners with significant expertise treating perinatal mood and anxiety disorders in the DC area.
-You can also find me listed on Postpartum Progress resource guide.
+You can also find me listed on the Postpartum Project site.

 I strongly believe in the importance of an expanded understanding of gender and sexuality that honors each individual's unique experience and expression of identity.
 I work hard to provide a safe, supportive and affirming atmosphere for my LGBTQ clients.
 I have helped support queer identified clients with a variety of concerns including but not limited to coming out, identity concerns, relationship challenges, and navigating building a family.
 I also have experience supporting individuals who identify as transgender, gender non-conforming, gender queer, and those in non-traditional/non-monogamous relationships.